Techkidd24/Techkidd24/README.md

 - 👀 I’m interested in coding and gaming.
 - 🌱 I’m currently learning CPP.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 You can reach to me at techkidd247@gmail.com or my discord- AWESOME_TECHKIDD#3103
+- 📫 You can reach to me at techkidd247@gmail.com or my discord- awesome_techkidd

 <!---
 Techkidd24/Techkidd24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.